ewerybody/goodsoul.de/content/blog/a2works4me.md

 # a2 core refactor

-The current [`a2core`](https://github.com/ewerybody/a2/blob/master/ui/a2core.py) is already not using any UI code.
-That's good but it's also lacking some things that one needs the UI for!
+The current [`a2core`](https://github.com/ewerybody/a2/blob/master/ui/a2core.py) component is already not using any UI code.
+That's good but it's also lacking some things that one **needs** the UI for!

-Adding and changing elements of a module is entangled with ui-code.
+For instance listing, enabling/disabling and getting information about the individual modules that make the actual a2 functionality is completely covered but adding and changing elements of a module is entangled with ui-code.
 This must be something that the a2 core/backend is doing.
-After all I'd even like **hotkeys** handled by the core!
+After all I'd even like something specific as **hotkeys**(shortcuts) setup handled by the core!

 It's probably no wonder that I didn't envision it like that > 10 years ago but now I'd like to be able to have an a2 CLI that can basically do all this from the terminal and the UI is rather optional, displaying things nicely and calling into the core for changes.
 This core could even be based on yet another language really but for starters Python is just fine 🤞

 # latest Qt for Python 6

-The tool turned out with this kind of UI since I gathered XP with PySide professionally.
+The tool turned out with this kind of UI since I gathered XP with PySide aka [Qt for Python](https://www.qt.io/qt-for-python) professionally.
 I was already kinda fluent with it and Qt is still nice and up-to-date!
 So why aren't we on the edge as of now?
 Well, Qt for Python developed faster than I could pick up the pace.
-"Back in the days" I thought multiple inheritance was really smart.
-It isn't.
-Resolving it all with proper dependency injection is SO much nicer and rewarding!
-And it works better with Qt for Python.
-Currently I don't really know if it's actually like "working at all" without multi-inheritance but I also don't care.
+The code seems rather noodly to me now and "Back in the days" I thought "[multiple inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance)" was really smart.
+Now I think it isn't.
+Resolving it all with proper composition code stylr is SO much nicer and rewarding!
+And it works way better with latest Qt for Python.
+Currently I don't really know if a2 is actually like "working at all" without multi-inheritance but I also don't care.
 This crap needs to go AND it fixes the problems with latest Qt :) win-win!

 # How to What is ...